skoczen/will/docs/roadmap.md

-Last Update: November 5, 2017
+Last Update: November 7, 2017

-Quick note:  I'll be updating this with more information now that Will 2.0 is out, and we're learning what really makes sense in the wild.
+*Quick note*:  I'll be updating this with more information now that Will 2.0 is out, and we're learning what really makes sense in the wild.
 What's below is roughly the roadmap from April 2017.

 ## A Note from Steven